Ultimate Tips for Painting A Room

 Your room isn’t finished until you’ve cleaned up.
 This means removing all painter’s tape, taking up drop cloths, and washing all rollers, paintbrushes, and trays.

 If you have any unused products, return them for a refund as soon as possible.
 Remember, some stores do not allow mixed paint returns.

 The final step is to return your furniture and accessories.
 Stand back and admire your beautifully painted room.

-If you would like to receive a free quote on your next paint project, click here and one of our team members will be in touch.
+Contact us if you would like a free quote on your next paint project!